Why Data Fragmentation Is Still the Biggest Delivery Risk

 Icon

-This communication is provided for informational and general reference purposes only.
-It does not constitute legal, procurement, compliance, or commercial advice, nor should it be relied upon as a substitute for formal consultation with qualified professionals.
-Galloway & Pierce makes no representations or warranties, express or implied, as to the accuracy, timeliness, or completeness of the information presented, and accepts no liability for loss or damage arising from reliance on the materials provided.
-This communication may include commentary, analysis, or interpretation based on publicly available information, supplier data, regulatory trends, or third-party sources believed to be reliable at the time of publication.
-Galloway & Pierce does not independently verify the accuracy of all such third-party data and assumes no responsibility for errors, omissions, or updates that may arise thereafter.
-Any opinions expressed represent the professional views of the authors at the time of writing and may be subject to change without notice.
-Nothing in this communication should be interpreted as an endorsement, certification, or recommendation of any supplier, business entity, technology platform, strategy, or operational approach unless explicitly stated.
-Examples provided are illustrative only and do not reflect actual client results unless otherwise specified.
-Galloway & Pierce does not provide investment advice, legal representation, or regulated financial services.
-Our firm does not act as an agent or fiduciary on behalf of any specific client unless explicitly contracted to do so through a signed agreement.
-Any mention of supplier diversity classifications, ESG metrics, or compliance frameworks is informational and does not constitute a formal assessment or audit.
-Clients, suppliers, and readers are expected to conduct their own due diligence and seek appropriate guidance before acting on any information contained herein.
-Any reliance on this communication is at the recipient’s own risk.
-This material may not be reproduced, distributed, or transmitted in any form or by any means, including electronic, mechanical, photocopying, or recording, without the prior written consent of Galloway & Pierce.
-Receipt and review of this content constitutes your agreement not to distribute or reuse its contents without authorization.
+This content is provided by Galloway & Pierce for general informational and reference purposes only.
+It reflects our role as a supplier intelligence, information management, and reporting firm and is not intended to constitute legal, procurement, compliance, commercial, financial, or investment advice, nor should it be relied upon as a substitute for consultation with qualified professional advisers.
+The information presented may include commentary, synthesis, or contextual interpretation based on publicly available sources, supplier-provided data, regulatory materials, industry publications, or third-party information believed to be reliable at the time of publication.
+Galloway & Pierce does not independently verify all third-party data and makes no representations or warranties, express or implied, regarding the accuracy, completeness, or timeliness of the information.
+Galloway & Pierce does not provide assurance, certification, audits, risk ratings, performance scoring, or determinations of compliance.
+Any reference to supplier diversity classifications, ESG metrics, local content measures, or compliance frameworks is provided for informational and reporting purposes only and does not constitute a formal assessment or endorsement.
+Nothing in this content should be interpreted as an endorsement, recommendation, or validation of any supplier, organisation, technology platform, strategy, or operational approach unless explicitly stated.
+Examples and scenarios are illustrative only and do not represent actual client outcomes unless otherwise specified.
+Galloway & Pierce does not act as an agent or fiduciary on behalf of any party unless expressly agreed through a signed engagement contract.
+Readers are responsible for conducting their own due diligence and seeking appropriate professional guidance before acting on any information contained herein.
+Any reliance on this content is at the reader’s own risk.
+Unless otherwise stated, this material is proprietary to Galloway & Pierce and may not be reproduced, distributed, or reused without prior written consent.

-Back your procurement with a Performance Engine.
+Back your Project Delivery with a Performance Engine.

 Let's drive smarter, faster, more inclusive outcomes.